ejegus1/Foundations-of-Machine-Learning/README.md

 # Foundations-of-Machine-Learning
-Intro to ML.
-These notebooks mostly cover mulivariable and Polynomial linear regression tasks.
+Classial ML - These notebooks mostly cover mulivariable and Polynomial linear regression tasks, as well as classification using tree-based and support vector models.